Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Scalar products of Bethe vectors and form factors

 Let $\#\bu=\#\bv=N$.
 We introduce \be{Fn-def} \Bomj_N(\bv,\bu|\beta)=\Delta'(\bv)\Delta(\bu)h(\bu,\bv)\det_N \mathcal{M}^{\mathbf{J}}_{jk}(\bv,\bu), \ee where \be{MJjk} \mathcal{M}^{\mathbf{J}}_{jk}(\bv,\bu)=e^\beta t(u_k,v_j)+t(v_j,u_k)\frac{h(u_k,\bu)h(\bv,u_k)}{h(\bu,u_k)h(u_k,\bv)}. \ee Function $\Bomj_N(\bv,\bu|\beta)$ describes the scalar product of a twisted dual on-shell Bethe vector $\langle0|\bs{C}(\bv)$ (that is, the set $\bv$ satisfies equations \eqref{tBE}) and ordinary on-shell Bethe vector $\bs{B}(\bu)|0\rangle$ (that is, the set $\bu$ satisfies equations \eqref{BE}).
 In particular, it gives an expression for the norm of an on-shell Bethe vector in the limit $\beta\to0$.
 The function \eqref{Fn-def} also has a property $\Bomj_N(\bv,\bu|\beta)=e^{\beta N}\Bomj_N(\bu,\bv|-\beta)$, which follows from representation \eqref{SP1} for the scalar product.

 Representation \eqref{Fn-def} is valid for any integrable model with the $R$-matrix \eqref{R-mat}.
-In the case of the one-dimensional bosons model, this scalar product is closely related to the form factor of the density operator \eqref{dens} \cite{S89}
+In the case of the Lieb--Liniger model, this scalar product is closely related to the form factor of the density operator \eqref{dens} \cite{S89}

 Here $\langle0|\bs{C}(\bv)$ and $\bs{B}(\bu)|0\rangle$ are two on-shell Bethe vectors.
 We will see that the two-point function of densities \eqref{veryfin-res} also is expressed in terms of the function $\Bomj_N(\bv,\bu|\beta)$.